-Mustang Bio, Inc. ("Mustang", "We", "Us" or the "Company") is a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases.
-We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either out-licensing or bringing the technologies to market.
+Mustang Bio, Inc. ("Mustang," "We," "Us" or the "Company") is a clinical-stage biopharmaceutical company focused on translating today's medical breakthroughs in cell and gene therapies into potential cures for hematologic cancers, solid tumors and rare genetic diseases.
+We aim to acquire rights to these technologies by licensing or otherwise acquiring an ownership interest in the technologies, funding their research and development and eventually either outlicensing or bringing the technologies to market.

-Our pipeline is currently focused in three core areas: gene therapy programs for rare genetic disorders, chimeric antigen receptor ("CAR") engineered T cell ("CAR T") therapies for hematologic malignancies and CAR T therapies for solid tumors.
+Our pipeline is currently focused in three core areas: gene therapies for rare genetic disorders, chimeric antigen receptor ("CAR") engineered T cell ("CAR T") therapies for hematologic malignancies and CAR T therapies for solid tumors.
 For each therapy we have partnered with world class research institutions.
-For our gene therapy programs, we have partnered with St. Jude Children's Research Hospital ("St. Jude") in the development of a first-in-class ex vivo lentiviral treatment of X-linked severe combined immunodeficiency ("XSCID") and for our CAR T therapies we have partnered with the City of Hope National Medical Center ("COH"), Fred Hutchinson Cancer Research Center ("Fred Hutch") and Nationwide Children's Hospital ("Nationwide").
+For our gene therapies, we have partnered with St. Jude Children's Research Hospital ("St. Jude") in the development of a first-in-class ex vivo lentiviral treatment of X-linked severe combined immunodeficiency ("XSCID") and with Leiden University Medical Centre ("LUMC") for RAG1 severe combined immunodeficiency ("RAG1-SCID").
+For our CAR T therapies we have partnered with the City of Hope National Medical Center ("COH"), Fred Hutchinson Cancer Research Center ("Fred Hutch"), Nationwide Children's Hospital ("Nationwide") and the Mayo Foundation for Medical Education and Research ("Mayo Clinie").

-Gene Therapy
+Gene Therapies

-In partnership with St. Jude, our gene therapy program (MB-107) is being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
-This first-in-class ex vivo lentiviral gene therapy is currently in two Phase 1/2 clinical trials: a multicenter trial in newly diagnosed infants sponsored by St. Jude and a single-center trial in previously transplanted patients sponsored by the National Institutes of Health ("NIH").
-We plan to file separate Investigational New Drug Applications in 2020 in order to conduct a pivotal non-randomized phase 2 registration trial in each of the two patient populations.
+In partnership with St. Jude, our XSCID gene therapy programs (MB-107 and MB-207) are being conducted under an exclusive license to develop a potentially curative treatment for XSCID, a rare genetic immune system condition in which affected patients do not live beyond infancy without treatment.
+This first-inclass ex vivo lentiviral gene therapy is currently in two Phase 1/2 clinical trials involving two different autologous cell products: a multicenter trial of the MB-107 product in newly diagnosed infants sponsored by St. Jude and a single-center trial of the MB-207 product in previously transplanted patients sponsored by the National Institutes of Health ("NIH").
+In January 2021 we received approval to proceed with our Investigational New Drug ("IND") application with the U.S. Food and Drug Administration ("FDA") to initiate a pivotal non-randomized multicenter Phase 2 clinical trial of MB-107 in newly diagnosed infants with XSCID who are under the age of two.
+In January 2022, the FDA issued a hold, pending Chemistry, Manufacturing and Controls ("CMC") clearance, on our IND application to conduct a pivotal non-randomized multicenter Phase 2 clinical trial of MB-207 in previously transplanted XSCID patients.